RAID (French police unit)

-Since 2009, RAID and the Paris Research and Intervention Brigade (BRI), a separate National Police unit reporting directly into the Paris Police Prefecture (Préfecture de police de Paris), have formed a task force called National Police Intervention Force (Force d'intervention de la Police nationale) or FIPN.
+Since 2009, RAID and the Paris Search and Intervention Brigade (BRI), a separate National Police unit reporting directly into the Paris Police Prefecture (Préfecture de police de Paris), have formed a task force called National Police Intervention Force (Force d'intervention de la Police nationale) or FIPN.
 When activated, the task force is headed by the RAID commander.
 Thirteen regional units of the National Police, previously known as National Police Intervention Groups (GIPNs), have been created or permanently integrated into RAID and re-designated as "RAID branches" (antennes RAID) between 2015 and 2019.

 Missions

 Among the main missions of RAID are: